praveen097/Bit-Mango-Project-1/README.md

  ```
  $ng serve
  ```
-* #### To run application
+* #### To open the application
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change content of the source files.

  ### Backend connection
 The frontend will make `RESTful` requests to the backend using the `URL` defined in the environment variable `baseUrl`

 ## Run the backend
+We have used [STRAPI](https://strapi.io/) for backend in this application.
+Strapi is an Open Source, self hosting, headless API with a fully customizable CMS, serving data and methods via Restful or GraphQL endpoints.
 * #### Install NPM Packages
  ```
  $cd backend